 Duly Authorized Representative —Consistent with 40 Code of Federal Regulations (CFR) §122.22(a)(3) or 40 CFR §122.22(b), a person or position title authorized to be a signatory and satisfies certification requirements for submittal of information and reports on behalf of a Permittee.

-Easement—A right to use or enter someone else’s land for a specified purpose.
+Easement— Where a landowner gives another a limited right to use their land for a specific purpose.
+It is not an ownership right in the land, it is the mere right to use another's land for limited purposes.

 Illicit Connection — Any drain or conveyance system that allows an illegal discharge to enter the storm drain system.